How to generate an OpenAPI document with Pydantic V2

 and info

-sections in the generated OpenAPI schema.
+sections in the generated OpenAPI document.

 Run python models.py